Juff-Ma/WebUI.NET/README.md

 Utils.WaitForExit();
 ```
 For more examples you can look at the [examples](https://github.com/Juff-Ma/WebUI.NET/tree/main/examples) directory.

+### Deployment Options
+If you finished writing your app and now want to ship it to your users you have multiple options, of course you can package the app in whatever way you want but here are some tested recommendations.
+For Windows and Linux deployment take a look at [PupNet-Deploy](https://github.com/kuiperzone/PupNet-Deploy) and for MacOS you can write a little startup bash script and then use [Platypus](https://sveinbjorn.org/platypus) and [create-dmg](https://github.com/create-dmg/create-dmg) to build the package.

 ## Building
 You can build WebUI.NET itself like every other .NET project by using ```dotnet build```.
 When buildung the .nupkg and .snupkg are put into the repective configuration's directory inside the nupkgs toplevel directory.